-Figure 7. : illustrates how expected product quality and complexity vary with the consumer-designer alignment.
-Panel (a) shows the comparative statics on the designer's payoff from producing a G-product, v(G).
-Panel (b) shows the comparative statics on the probability of finding an aligned designer, q.
+Notes: The figure illustrates how expected product quality and complexity vary with the consumer-designer alignment.
+Panel A shows the comparative statics on the designer's payoff from producing a G product, v(G).
+Panel B shows the comparative statics on the probability of finding an aligned designer, q.